 Connected Beginnings is a Closing the Gap measure.
 It supports all Closing the Gap priority reforms and focuses on targets 2, 3 and 4.

-- is led by Aboriginal and Torres Strait Islander people
+- is led by Aboriginal and Torres Strait Islander peoples

 - funds solutions that meet the unique needs of each community.

 The composition of the backbone team depends on the needs of the community.
 It is generally made up of a small team of 3 to 6 key roles, including:

 - family engagement officer or other positions which have a ‘linking’ or outreach focus

 Backbone teams work with Elders, community and leadership groups, service providers, schools, and Aboriginal Community Controlled Organisation (ACCOs) to establish a governance structure.
 This could be a leadership table to determine the best way to achieve outcomes by co-designing goals and strategies with the community.
 Together, they use local language, culture and storytelling to develop Community Action Plans.

 We engage a Community Partner, who supports the program and helps guide the approach on the ground for community-led and culturally safe early childhood projects.
 The Community Partner is the Secretariat of National Aboriginal and Islander Child Care (SNAICC – National Voice for our Children) who is contracted to oversee key aspects of the grant, including: